Becoming an Optician in Vermont

 Working as an Optician in Vermont

-While there were not many people working as licensed opticians in Vermont in 2017, job opportunities for opticians in the state will continue to flourish, especially in the Burlington, Essex, Colchester and South Burlington areas.
 Opticians can be found working in a variety of locations, but it’s most common for licensed opticians to be employed in private ophthalmic practices or retail vision chains such as Costco Vision Center and Walmart.

 Neighbor States

-Residents of Vermont may also wish to review their options in New Hampshire, New York and Massachusetts.
+Residents of Vermont may also wish to review their options in New Hampshire, New York, and Massachusetts.